pkgxdev/pkgx/README.md

 ```

 Tools are available for the duration of your terminal session.
-If you need them for longer, `pkgx install`.
+If you need them for longer, eg. `pkgx install go`.

 > [docs.pkgx.sh/shell-integration] \
 > [docs.pkgx.sh/pkgx-install]